lisaberger/shopi/README.md

-# PrimeShop
+# eShop

-**ShopName** is a prototype for a simple eCommerce webshop that uses 3D visualization concepts at various points to enhance and create a more engaging shopping experience.
+**eShop** is a prototype for a simple eCommerce webshop that uses 3D visualization concepts at various points to enhance and create a more engaging shopping experience.

-## How run it locally
+## How to run it locally